Updated July 6, 2020

 - Have your dog leashed at all times.

 - Leave no trace when you visit our outdoor spaces.
 Please take all your garbage with you and help us keep our Conservation Areas clean.
-Garbage cans will not be available.

 - Be extra cautious when engaging in recreational activities to avoid injury and/or getting lost; help minimize the demands placed on our emergency services and health care system.